Our Team

 Biggest Accomplishment: Learning DU’s.
 I spent a lot of time learning how to do them with a single jump in between them and had to relearn how to do them without a single.
 This is one of the movements that requires different strategies for different athletes to learn.

-Favorite Crossfit workout: Adam Brown
+Favorite workout: Adam Brown

 Favorite lift: Snatch